BartlettJE/BartlettJE.github.io/research.md

 ## Conference presentations

+### 2019

+- **Bartlett, J.E.** Emptying the File Drawer: Attentional Bias in Daily and Non-Daily Smokers.
+Society for the Study of Addiction (SSA) PhD Symposium, Newcastle.
+Presentation available on the [OSF](https://osf.io/43wrn/).

 ### 2018

 - **Bartlett, J.E.** An Introduction and Practical Guide to Open Science Practices in Psychology.
 Workshop delivered at PsyPAG 2018, University of Hudderfield, UK.
 Presentation and materials available on the [OSF](https://osf.io/w82ms/).